Mary Mother of GOD

 1516 Saint Maximus the New life of great spiritual endeavors

 was the son of King Stephen of Serbia (December 10).
 He became a monk at Manasija, but had to flee into a mountainous region of Romania because of the Moslems.
 He was consecrated as Metropolitan of Wallachia.
-After a life of great spiritual endeavors, he fell asleep in the Lord on January 18, 1516 in a monastery he had founded.

-1543 Blessed Christina Ciccarelli extraordinary humility and love of the poor prioress of the Augustinian hermits at Aquila OSA V (AC) (also known as Christina of Aquila)
+1543 Blessed Christina Ciccarelli extraordinary humility and love of the poor; prioress of the Augustinian hermits at Aquila OSA V (AC) (also known as Christina of Aquila)

 Born in Lucco, Abruzzi, Italy, in 1481; died in Aquila, Italy, 1543; cultus confirmed 1841.
 Blessed Christina, prioress of the Augustinian hermits at Aquila, was known for her extraordinary humility and love of the poor (Attwater2, Benedictines).